antdke/antdke.co/content/posts/2020-12-25--Endings-Are-Okay.md

 socialImage: ''
 ---

-It’s 7am and I just helped my girlfriend into an Uber so she could go back home to Hawaii for Christmas.
+It’s 7am and I just helped my girlfriend into an Uber so she could get back home to Hawaii for Christmas.

 It’s raining in New York.